DadunKumar/dome-class/README.md

 # dome-class
-This is created just to Practice and learn git and github
+This is created just to Practice and learn git and github.